Moomins07/100-days-of-code/log-2.md

         },
  ```

-My first attempt was by adding two different 'h1' elements and applying the'fadeInOut' animation to the first h1, followed by the second 'fadeIn' animation to the second h1.
+My first attempt was by adding two different 'h1' elements and applying the 'fadeInOut' animation to the first h1, followed by the second 'fadeIn' animation to the second h1.
 Using JavaScript to apply these classes unfortunately did not work everytime, they were very volatile and seemed to break at random.
 I created a function within my JavaScript that would add the animate class to my first h1 and then use setTimeOut() to wait for that animation to finish, followed by adding the fadeIn animation to my second h1.
 This did not work and also had the undesired effect of naturally having 2 different elements in 2 different positions on sreen (two block elements).
 I considered using 'absolute' positioning to solve this, but I feared that the elements would not sit correctly on all screen sizes.

 I'm getting close, but I'm not quite there yet.
 More tweaking is required.